zzhang-cn/LLM4LLM/module-2/README.md

 4. **Connect concepts** across sessions - transformers are an integrated system
 5. **Reflect on the journey** from Module 1's simple models to Module 2's sophisticated architecture

-Remember, the goal is not just to understand transformers technically, but to develop intuition for why they work so well for language processing.
+Remember, the goal is not just to understand transformers technically, but to develop intuition for why they work so well for language processing and why they've become the foundation of modern AI systems.

 Let's begin exploring the architecture that powers modern AI language systems!